kernel-cyrus/lightbox/README.md

 ./start-kernel --kernel=<kernel_dir> --share="./host-share"
 ```

-**Support for gnome and xfce4 terminal**
+**Support for gnome and xfce4 terminals**

+When tmux is not installed, lightbox will use gnome as default terminal.

-By default, lightbox uses gnome terminal, in some cases you may choose to use xfce4 terminal:
+In some cases when your host os is not GNOME, you may choose to use xfce4 terminal:

 ```
 ./start-kernel --kernel=<kernel_dir> --terminal="xfce4"